gui-cs/TerminalGuiDesigner/README.md

 ```
 dotnet tool install --global TerminalGuiDesigner --prerelease
 ```
-Ensure that you match the Terminal.Gui library version you reference to the Designer version.
+Ensure that you match the Terminal.Gui library version you reference to the designer version.

 ## Demo